tmenguy/ha-solcast-solar/README.md

 Attribute names must not contain a hyphen.
 Solcast site resource IDs _are_ named using a hyphen, so where an attribute is named for the site resource ID that it represents the hyphens are replaced with underscores.

+All detailed forecast sensors that provide hourly or half-hourly breakdowns provide (as does the underlying Solcast data) data in kW - these are power sensors, not energy sensors, and represent the average power forecast for the period.

 For all sensors:

 * `estimate10`: 10th percentile forecast value (number)